dbp/website/essays/2018-01-01-home-backups.markdown

 drives rather than Red ones you can cut $65 -- i.e., $260 total), $1/month in
 electricity (I haven't measured this carefully, but that's what 10W costs where I live) and currently costs about $3/month in cloud storage, though that will go up over time, so to be more fair let's say $5/month.
-Assuming no hard drive replacements for three years (which is the warrantee on the hard drives I have, so a decent estimate), the total cost over that time is $325 + $54 + $170 =
+Assuming no hardware replacements for three years (which is the warrantee on the hard drives I have, so a decent estimate), the total cost over that time is $325 + $54 + $170 =
 $549, or around $180 per year, which is squarely in the range that I wanted.